Aeydin24/week34/README.md

 Kunne redegøre for Data Tranfer Objects (DTO's) og serialisering mellem Java objekter og JSON Kunne konvertere frem og tilbage mellem Java objekter og JSON i egen kode

 OBS: Small mistakes in the database put address = last name.
 I don't care to be honest.
+Also I created the DTO in the facade.
+I don't know the difference, but it saved me a lot of time to do it this way rather than filling the DTO's in the REST endpoint.

 ## Day 5 project ##
 1. Finished all of it [Deployment](http://benjaminbajrami.dk:8080/jpa_rest_day5-1.0/api/bankcustomer/all)